 Another increasingly popular feature is the ability to connect your hearing aids to a smartphone app, which allows you to easily customize your hearing profile.
 For instance, a certain type of assistance may be necessary while driving in the car, while another is sufficient for the home or a quiet office.
 When connected to GPS, customized preferences are saved for specific locations; when you return to these saved places, your hearing aids will automatically adjust to provide a seamless listening experience.

-For people with active lifestyles, there are new rechargeable hearing aid options which use lithium-ion technology.
+For people with active lifestyles, there are new rechargeable hearing aids which use lithium-ion technology.
 This provides hearing aids with a long-battery life and an easy recharging option.
 Additionally, many newer hearing aids are constructed with durable materials to help repel moisture, sweat, and debris.

 These features are just a few of the many possibilities available to new and seasoned hearing aid wearers.
 At Crescent City Hearing Center, we are committed to helping you find the perfect hearing solution to meet your specific needs.